What we do

 The Chamiza Foundation’s Board of Directors includes leaders from the Phillips Family, from Pueblo communities, and from the local community, all of whom are dedicated to thriving Pueblo communities.

-MARJORIE PHILLIPS ELLIOTT, CHAIR
+MARJORIE PHILLIPS ELLIOTT, FORMER-CHAIR

 ALICE PHILLIPS SWISTEL, VICE-CHAIR